VictorBenoiston/Text-file-list-generator/README.md

 # Text file list generator
 <h3>English:</h3>
- A script that creates (if it doesnt' exist) a text file, and can be filled with information about people.
+ A script that creates (if it doesnt' exist) a text file, which, can be filled with information about people.
  I'll provide two versions, one for pyCharm with collors on the terminal, and another one with no collors.
  At first, it only take name, and age of each person.
  Be free to add more commands, and make some pull requests!